nickvanw/qbittorrent-tui/FEATURES.md

 This document outlines planned enhancements to qBittorrent TUI based on user feedback and UX improvements.

+## ✅ All Features Completed!

+All three requested features have been successfully implemented with excellent integration:

+### Dynamic Sorting with Configurable Columns
+The sorting system now intelligently adapts to user-configured columns:
+- **Dynamic key mapping**: Number keys (1-9) map to the first 9 visible columns
+- **Adaptive shortcuts**: Hide a column, and its sort shortcut transfers to the next visible column
+- **Universal sorting**: All columns (including new ones like ETA, Category, Tags) are sortable
+- **Visual feedback**: Sort indicators (↑/↓) appear in headers for the active sort column
+- **Consistent behavior**: Sort direction toggle and secondary sorting work across all column configurations

 ## 🎯 Proposed Features

 ### 1. Responsive Layout - Full Terminal Width Usage